njifack/python_mysql/README.md

 This project demonstrates how to create a database and how to manipulate  data stored in a MySQL database using Python.
 The operations performed include creating a Dtabase ,creating a user table, inserting records, updating user details, and validating user credentials.
 The project includes the following functionalities:

-1.table with user details.
+- **Generating the User Table:** creating a table with user details.
-2.Inserting Users: Adding initial user records to the table.
+- **Inserting Users:** Adding initial user records to the table.
-3.Fetching All Users: Retrieving and displaying all user records.
+- **Fetching All Users:** Retrieving and displaying all user records.
-4.Fetching a User by Name: Retrieving a user's email and password based on their name.
+- **Fetching a User by Name:** Retrieving a user's email and password based on their name.
-5.Validating User Credentials: Checking if a user exists with the given email and password.
+- **Validating User Credentials:** Checking if a user exists with the given email and password.
-6.Updating User Details: Updating a user's name and password based on their email.
+- **Updating User Details:** Updating a user's name and password based on their email.

 ## Prerequisites